 We are a part of an ongoing multifaith dialogue as we share a desire to learn about each other’s faith traditions and stand together against religious prejudices of all kinds.
 As activists, CLT members support various efforts, on and off campus, to strengthen the faith-based movement for peace, nonviolence, social justice and earthcare.

-Reflect regularly about our callings as individuals and as a community.
-Our individual lives and our life together are always evolving.
-It takes a particular kind of flexibility to be part of a dynamic experiment that is in continually developing.
-We take to heart the words "the road is made by walking," and we look to each of us to help make that road every day.
-We are fortunate to have a Chaplain on campus to help any of us with our inner work.
+Membership requires that we reflect regularly as individuals and as a community.
+We take to heart the words "the road is made by walking," and we look to each of us to help make that road profound and enduring every day.
+We are fortunate to have a chaplain available to help any of us with our inner work.

-Participate in an experiment in intentional, multifaith, multicultural residential community, as we strive to practice radical hospitality with each other, and commit to working on the challenges--and celebrating the joys--of living and working together.
-Help contribute to the shared practices that ground us as a community such as study, ceremony and worship, fun time, and the creation of healthy community dynamics.
+CLT Members participate in an experiment in intentional, multifaith, multicultural residential community, as we strive to practice radical hospitality with each other, and commit to working on the challenges--and celebrating the joys--of living and working together.
+We contribute to the shared practices that ground us as a community such as study, ceremony and worship, fun time, and creating healthy community dynamics.

 Stony Point Center (SPC) is a unique retreat and conference center of the Presbyterian Church that seeks to nurture and grow the faith-based movement for peace, nonviolence and social justice.
 To that end, we are dedicated to fostering open conversation and experience with all who take global wholeness, social justice, and personal change seriously.